 What did you think an artist would pick up on from your poem?

 Poet Jennifer K. Sweeney: I thought there might be some interpretation of impermanence, a kind of blurriness in the flux.
-Flux does inform Kate’s work here, but I am delighted at the collage of forms here, the textures, the lines.
+Flux does inform Kate’s work here, but I am delighted at the collage of forms, textures, and lines.

 When you began this piece, was it color, shape, or some other aspect that you followed?
 Did that change?

 Artist Kate Baird: I was interested in representing the passage of time through stacking, like sediment.
-Also the material properties of the rice paper roof and the line made by the train tracks into the ocean and the delicacy of a stuck wing.
+Also the material properties of the rice paper roof, the line made by the train tracks into the ocean, and the delicacy of a stuck wing.